Image

 A Flash Flood Watch means conditions are favorable for flash flooding, which is life-threatening.
 Do not cross fast-flowing water in a vehicle or on foot.
 For more information visit the Maui County Emergency Alert page.

-Patchy rain nearby, with a high of 76 and low of 66 degrees.
-Sunny in the morning, patchy rain nearby in the afternoon, clear overnight.
+Patchy rain nearby, with a high of 78 and low of 72 degrees.
+Don't forget your umbrella!
+Sunny during the morning, patchy rain nearby during the afternoon and evening,